zahrasodagar/zahrasodagar.github.io/_pages/about.md

 I’m also fascinated by how nature solves learning problems.
 Thus, I am interested in fields such as cognitive science and cognitively-inspired AI, as well as other areas like contrastive learning, multi-task and meta-learning, aiming to drive more efficient and natural-like solutions to AI problems.

-In my non-academic life I enjoy photography, reading, playing the Setar, listening to music, taking long walks and hiking, and social activities!
+In my non-academic life I enjoy photography, reading, playing the Setar, listening to music, taking long walks and hiking, and learning new languages.
+I also love travelling and having deep conversations with people from different cultural backgrounds, as I believe it enables us to see different aspects of life from new philosophical perspectives, helping me discover myself and grow more, and drawing me closer to the mystical unified truth behind the universe!

 Research Interests
 ------
 Including, but not limited to:
 <ul style="margin-top: -1%;" markdown='1'>
-<li> Machine Learning and Deep Learning </li>
+<li> Machine Learning (both applied and theoretical) and Deep Learning </li>
 <li> Robustness</li>
 <li> Generalization and Interpretability </li>
 <li> Privacy and Fairness </li>
-<li> Computer Vision and Embodied AI </li>
+<li> Computer Vision and Image Processing </li>
 <li> Cognitive Science and Cognitively-inspired AI </li>
 <li> Multi-task Learning and Meta-learning </li>
 <li> Applied Statistics, Information Theory and Optimization </li>
+<li> Embodied AI </li>
 </ul>

 Publications